We need your help to continue our surf school on the safest spot of Seven Mile Beach, NSW

 Kiama Council is currently reviewing its surf school policy (SSP).
 The draft SSP is essentially the same as it has been for ten years.
 It has three zones (A, B & C) for surf schools.
 We are located in Zone A (beside the River), which is the safest spot for the kids and adult beginners.
 The waves here are small, predictable and break in shallow water for a long way.
 The access is ideal, with car parking along Burke Parade, and Ricketts Reserve provides a perfect grassy park for the parents to watch the lessons from.

 A handful of Gerroa residents have organised a petition to council to stop the surf schools from using Zone A. This petition has been signed by over 1,000 people, many of whom were tourists visiting on Australia Day, and is about to be presented to Kiama Council.
 The petitioners have successfully lobbied the Kiama South Precinct Committee, who obliged with a resolution to Council recommending the banning of surf schools in Zone A.

 So here is where we need your help.
 We need to collectively inform Kiama Council of the reasons why surf schools should continue using Zone A. And your signature is enough.
 We need you to sign this petition.

 Rusty and Vanessa Moran

-Rusty Moran needs your help with “We need your help to continue our surf school on the safest spot of Seven Mile Beach, NSW”.
-Join Rusty and 2,803 supporters today.
+Greg Cefai needs your help with “We need your help to continue our surf school on the safest spot of Seven Mile Beach, NSW”.
+Join Greg and 2,811 supporters today.